 Dust off the Agency House archives with us!
-Explore curiosities from old scrapbooks, fascinating documents, and more!
-Installments will be posted at the middle and end of each month in 2021.
+Explore curiosities from old scrapbooks, fascinating documents, and more.

 Snapshot of a Survivor

 Time, nature, and human intervention too frequently conspire to end the lives of our nation's historic buildings.
 After the Fort Winnebago complex at Portage was sold in 1854, the process of disintegration began in earnest.
 Its stately buildings quickly began to disappear from the landscape.
 On the Agency hillside, over half a dozen outbuildings met their gradual end, leaving the Agency House as the lone survivor.
 By the turn of the century, the fort's commissary building was looked upon as the corresponding lone survivor among the military structures, although the clapboarded surgeon's quarters would be rediscovered in due time.
 Once housing the region's most valuable military stores, the commissary entered the 20th century housing cattle, its outside walls advertising Portage's latest new wares to horse-drawn travelers.
 Unfortunately, this structure is no longer in existence, but this photograph documents its tenacious grip on survival.
 The picture was recently rediscovered in an envelope which has been sealed for the past 60 years.
 It is one of few extant photographs of the ruins of Fort Winnebago!

 Settling the Military Reservation

 This photograph was tucked away in the same envelope as our first “Rediscovery.”
 When the fort was sold, a substantial portion of the “military reservation” (i.e., the land reserved to the government to prevent surrounding settlement from crowding its defensive perimeter) passed into the hands of Milwaukee insurance banker James B. Martin.
 This investor quickly sold the land to homesteaders and farmers.
 Apparently the home depicted in this photograph was one of the first to be erected on the newly-available land.
 The structure in the undated photograph appears to have been conveniently constructed with quarried stone from old Fort Winnebago’s foundation.
 Can you find all four men pictured in this photograph?

 Commemorating a History That's Both Ours and "Joers"

 Hidden away in the Agency House archives is a letter written by Paul Joers of Milwaukee, dated September 10, 1918.
 What makes it special is the occasion of its writing.
 On Labor Day, 1918, history buffs from across the state escaped the wartime news to make a pilgrimage to celebrate the 90th anniversary of the building of Fort Winnebago.
 The 200 people who gathered that day ate lunch under the massive elm still standing in front of the Agency House.
 After a tour led by Mayor Baker—at the time the owner of the Agency House—the group was off to the site where Fort Winnebago once stood.
 This early gathering, organized by the Wisconsin Historical Society’s curator Charles E. Brown, along with the Wisconsin Archaeological Society and the Sauk County Historical Society, was the first in a series of occurrences which raised awareness for the plight of the Agency House which was at that time viewed as the last real survivor of the fort’s early days and an important emblem of Wisconsin’s early history.

 Max Fernekes Plate

 Our museum’s first logo was derived from a sketch originally created for the Milwaukee Journal in 1931 by artist Max Fernekes, Jr. From the sketch, the design was transferred onto a metal printing block.
 From there it could be stamped on newsprint and promotional materials alike.
 Take a look at the Agency House’s very first brochure (1932) which was made using Fernekes' sketch.
 This well-worn printing block was retired following many years of use and now resides in the HIAH collection.

 Book Saves Home: Then and Now

 “Century Old Book to Save Home of Writer,” declares the June 9, 1929, scrapbook clipping from the Milwaukee Sentinel.
 Plans were underway to reprint Juliette Kinzie’s Wau-Bun to raise funds to save the 1832 agency house, the existence of which had become threatened.
 Interestingly, this announcement was published four months prior to the official decision to reprint the book!
 In 1931, the NSCDA-WI purchased and restored the home, thanks in part to the eager reception of the new edition.
-The soon-to-be-published 2021 Historic Preservation Edition of Wau-Bun continues the mission of preserving the Historic Indian Agency House and its vital story for the benefit of generations to come.
+The 2021 Historic Preservation Edition of Wau-Bun continues the mission of preserving the Historic Indian Agency House and its vital story for the benefit of generations to come.

 The Theatre That Wasn't

 Portage’s seasoned residents may recall the 1960s when local tourism promoters hatched a plan to make the small plot of city land on the Agency hillside the host of a new attraction: the “Playhouse Historique.”
 An elaborate historical drama would be reenacted in the scenic surroundings of the Agency House.
 Investors were solicited and plans were made to create a massive revolving amphitheater.
 This grand-scale inverse of theater-in-the-round advanced to final stages of preparation, only to be dropped when sufficient funds could not be acquired.
 This week’s archival rediscovery is one of many advertisements for the impending theater project.
 It was printed in the 1966 edition of the Hiawatha Pioneer Trail guidebook, along with a project-area diorama detailing the location slated for development (now the parking loop at the end of Agency House Road).
-DID YOU KNOW?
+Did you know?
 The earthen berm along the edge of the Agency House’s parking lot was installed as a means to block the HIAH visitor center from the playhouse’s view.

 Turn Your Radio On